Park needs Citizen Science Volunteers

-Great Smoky Mountains National Park rangers are recruiting volunteers to adopt a phenology monitoring plot in areas throughout the park.
-Volunteers will collect information as part of an important research project tracking seasonal biological data such as plant flowering dates and the presence of migratory birds.
-Tracking this phenology data across the park allows scientists to better understand how plants and animals might be influenced by seasonal variations in climate.
+Great Smoky Mountains National Park rangers are recruiting volunteers to adopt a tree monitoring plot in areas throughout the park.
+Volunteers will collect information as part of an important research project tracking seasonal biological change called phenology.
+Volunteers will record when trees leaf out and when leaves start to change colors.
+They may also track the presence of target migratory birds.
+Collecting phenology data across the park allows scientists to better understand how plants and animals might be influenced by seasonal variations in climate.

 The phenology monitoring training will be held on Saturday, Feb.
-27 from 9:30am – 12:30pm at Sugarlands Visitor Center near Gatlinburg, Tenn. or Saturday, March 5 from 9:30am – 12:30pm at Oconaluftee Visitor Center near Cherokee.
+25 from 9:30am – 12:30pm. at Sugarlands Visitor Center near Gatlinburg, Tenn. or Saturday, March 11 from 9:30am – 12:30pm at Oconaluftee Visitor Center near Cherokee.
 After training, volunteers will be assigned to a phenology plot where they will collect data multiple times throughout the growing season.
-Plots are located near parking areas near Deep Creek, Fontana Lake, Oconaluftee, Purchase Knob, Cataloochee, Clingmans Dome, Newfound Gap, Davenport Gap, Greenbrier, and Twin Creeks.
+Plots are located near parking areas near Deep Creek, Fontana Lake, Oconaluftee, Purchase Knob, Cataloochee, Clingmans Dome, Newfound Gap, Davenport Gap in North Carolina and Sugarlands, Greenbrier, and Twin Creeks in Tennessee.

-Info: Chrissy Cochran Christine_Cochran@partner.nps.gov or 497-1945.
-For more information about phenology research efforts across the country, please visit the National Phenology Network website at https://www.usanpn.org/.
+For more information about phenology research efforts across the country, please visit the National Phenology Network website at https://www.usanpn.org.